Raph-AI/signaturemean/README.md

 # Approach 2: group exponential method
 print(mean_pennec.mean(SX, depth, channels))  # returns a signature
 # Approach 3: optimization on path space
-tso = mean_tsoptim.TSoptim(depth, channels, 1641)
+tso = mean_tsoptim.TSoptim(depth=depth, random_state=1641)
 tso.fit(X)
 print(tso.barycenter_ts)  # returns a path
 ```

 **Remarks**

 -   Note that `tso.barycenter_ts` is a list of paths and not a signature.
 -   In the example above, data is shifted and scaled.
 This step is not necessary, only required.

 ## Requirements

 1.  `python3 -m pip install -r requirements.txt`.
 2. Requires `pip>=10`.
 3. Requires `signatory`.
 [How to install signatory](https://signatory.readthedocs.io/en/latest/pages/usage/installation.html).
 NB: verify that your `signatory` package version is compatible with your `torch` package version.
 For instance, use this installation: torch 1.7.1 and signatory 1.2.6.1.7.1
     ```
     pip install torch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2
     pip install signatory==1.2.6.1.7.1 --no-cache-dir --force-reinstall